ninjudd/cake/README.md

     project.classpath = /Users/justin/projects/useful/src

+In order to add multiple project path  to your classpath, you need to separate them with a colon:

+    project.classpath = /Users/justin/projects/useful/src:/Users/justin/projects/also-useful/src

 ## A Persistent JVM

 If you've used the JVM for much time at all, you know that one of the worst things about